 Accommodation Services will do all it can to adapt accommodation to suit your needs, but if you decide not to visit in advance or engage in fuller discussion with Accommodation Services, they can't guarantee that your requirements will be met by the time you begin your course.
 Each residence has one or more wardens and it's their job to help you with any problems.
 They hold advisory sessions each week during term time.
 Many residences also have resident sub-wardens - usually postgraduate or mature students.
 If, after you have moved into your accommodation, you find that a disability-related issue arises, please contact your warden, sub-warden or Accommodation Services to discuss this further.

 Buildings with accessible toilets are shown on the University Campus Map.
-Disabled Students Assessment and Support, based in the Chemistry West building, also has a toilet which meets the equivalent standards of a Changing Places Toilet.
+Disability Services, based in the Chemistry West building, also has a toilet which meets the equivalent standards of a Changing Places Toilet.
 Facilities include a changing bed, shower, and a track ceiling hoist (you will need to provide your own sling).

 If you have specific needs relating to toilet facilities which are not already met, in the first instance please contact the Disability Coordinator Team who will look into your request.
 You can contact them by telephoning 0113 3433927 or by emailing firstname.lastname@example.org .

 There are four spending facilities on campus (dog toilets) for assistance dogs to use.
 These are based:

 - Chemistry West Block

 - 5-9 Willow Terrace Road